Magnatic70/magnatic-esp/README.md

 ## Creating your own configuration items
 Use the function addConfigParameter in your code.
 Be sure to use the espSetup()-function first to initalize the library!
+The values of configuration items are stored in settings.txt, but are cached in memory for fast access.

 Syntax: addConfigParameter("configParameterName","Description for configuration page","Default value", allowedFrom, rebootNeeded, configLevel)
 * allowFrom